 Here we introduce the idea of the Lion’s Mane mushroom as a flavor sponge.
 Once again, we use it as a substitute in a hot crab dip type recipe, but we add the twist of soaking up a seafood broth for more of a seafood flavor.

 Take my advice, just go ahead and double the recipe.
 Yep, it is that good.
 Although I have only ever made it with beech mushrooms, I can easily see substituting oyster mushrooms as the texture and flavor profile would work well.

 Oyster Mushroom Recipes:

-Marinate oyster clusters for about half and hour to an hour in your choice of an oil and vinegar-based dressing.
-We use Italian.
+Marinate oyster clusters for about 30 minutes to an hour in your choice of an oil and vinegar-based dressing (we use Italian).
 Cook low and slow on a grill until cooked through and lightly charred.

 Check out this article on how to create a tasty BBQ sandwich that even the most hardcore carnivore can enjoy!